whoami-shubham/Summer_of_Code/.github/ISSUE_TEMPLATE/contributor-stats.md

 ---

-### submit your contributors stats in following JSON format to update Leaderboard
+### edit this section and  submit your contributors stats in following JSON format to update Leaderboard for  each contributors
 ```
 `{
         "github_username": "username",